Insurance Basics (according to Hamilton Insurance)

 Prevented Planting (PP): If you are unable to plant, and it's a "general condition to the area", you can declare a prevented planting loss once we pass the timely planting dates.
 PP is included with all levels of coverage, and basically pays you around 60% of what your normal coverage would have paid on those acres.
 Same 20/20 rule applies, and even though "they" have continued to tweak the liability amounts, in many of our insured areas, it is a very valuable part of the coverage.

-Billing: Premiums are quoted in terms of your actual cost on the actual number of acres you report as planted or PP - the Federal subsidy pays approx. 60% of the total premiums and some states (Pa.) kick in an added subsidy.
-No money is due up front, with premiums due “more or less” after harvest.
+Billing: Premiums are quoted in terms of your actual cost on the actual number of acres you report as planted or PP - the Federal subsidy pays approx. 60% of the total premiums.
+No money is due up front, with premiums due 1 October for corn/ bean coverage - (recent economic and health issues have resulted in extension of the normal dates when interest would attach).